lsst-dm/dm_dev_guide/tools/git_setup.rst

 This page collects advice for configuring Git for DM development.

-Some of these configurations are mentioned in the :doc:`DM Development Workflow <../processes/workflow>`.
+Some of these configurations are mentioned in the :doc:`/work/flow`.
 Such configurations are labeled on as page as **required** (as opposed to recommended practices).

 *See also*:

-- :doc:`/processes/workflow` for guidance on how we use Git, including:
+- :doc:`/work/flow` for guidance on how we use Git, including:

   - :ref:`Git branch naming <git-branching>`,
   - :ref:`Git branch merging <workflow-code-review-merge>`,